CLI Tool

 runhuman github issues owner/repo

-runhuman github issues owner/repo --label bug
+runhuman github issues owner/repo --labels bug,needs-testing

-runhuman github issues owner/repo --state open
+runhuman github issues owner/repo --state closed

 Options:

-github test <number>
+github test <issueNumber>

 Create a test job for a specific GitHub issue.

-runhuman github test 42 --repo owner/repo
+runhuman github test 42 -r owner/repo -u https://google.com

 Options:

---repo <owner/repo>- Repository (required)--template <id>- Use a template--sync- Wait for result
+-r, --repo <owner/repo>- Repository (or use default from config)-u, --url <url>- URL to test (required)-t, --template <id>- Use a template-s, --sync- Wait for result

 github bulk-test